File reading/writing utility

 Raises:

-execute a program on a list of files/directories meeting specific requirement
+Execute a program on a list of files/directories meeting specific requirements.

 Seek files recursively and then execute a program on those files.
-The program is defined as a command line string as would be types on a terminal, except that a token is given in the place where the filename must be.
-The token is a string ‘{0}’ (with the braces as shown).
-During execution the token is replaced with the filename found in the recursive search.
-This replacement is done with the standard string formatter, where the filename replaces all occurences of {0}: task = cmdline.format(filename)
+The program is defined as a command line string as would be typed on a terminal, except that a token ‘{0}’ is given in place of the filename.
+During execution the token is replaced with the filename found in the recursive search:

 Example: cmdline = ‘bmpp -l eps.object {0}’